Daniel Puder: Ring of Honor (2007–2008)

 In December 2007, Puder signed with Ring of Honor (ROH).
 On December 29, 2007, at the Manhattan Center, in New York City, Puder made his debut in ROH, at Rising Above, attacking Claudio Castagnoli and aligning himself with Sweet and Sour Inc., led by Larry Sweeney.
 On December 30, 2007, at Final Battle 2007, Puder helped Sweeney defeat Castagnoli.
 In January 2008, Puder would appear on two more shows, however, due to budget cuts, Puder was released.

 New Japan Pro Wrestling (2010–2011)

 On June 19, 2010, Puder made his debut for New Japan Pro Wrestling at Dominion 6.19, losing to former three–time IWGP Heavyweight Champion Shinsuke Nakamura.
 On October 11, 2010, it was announced that Puder would team with Nakamura in the 2010 G1 Tag League, which would take place over eleven shows in October and November.
 In their first match in the tournament on October 22, Puder and Nakamura were defeated by Hiroshi Tanahashi and TAJIRI.
 On October 25 Puder picked up his first victory in New Japan, defeating Tomoaki Honma via submission in a singles match.
 After two wins and three losses in the group stage of the G1 Tag League, Puder and Nakamura finished fourth in their block and did not advance to the semifinals.

+Independent Circuit (2019)

+Puder returned to wrestling for one night on June 6, 2019 when he teamed with Gangrel when they defeated Kris Karter and Nick Grayson at Gangrel's Wrestling Asylum in Miami, Florida.